AiP Upcoming Adventures

 Rosewell Plantation, Gloucester County, Virginia USA

 Jammers will work with AiP’s long-time partner, the Fairfield Foundation, on a combination of masonry stabilization and archaeology.
-Volunteers like you will help reveal the lives of both the owners and the many enslaved Africans and African Americans who worked on the plantation as well as save remnants of this important era in American history.
+Volunteers like you will help reveal the lives of both the owners and the many enslaved Africans and African Americans who worked on the plantation, as well as save remnants of this important era in American history.

 This will be a memorable way to mark the 250th anniversary of the US.